-And that work continues today, here and now, in another group of completely unlikely people.

-People like you and me.
+And that work continues today, here and now, in another group of completely unlikely people: people like you ... and me.

-And as that work continues, what sometimes quickly, but more often slowly, begins to happen is that we find ourselves moving away from the mindset of the crowd.

-Moving away from the mindset of the prevailing culture.

-And toward putting on the mind of Christ.
+And as that work continues, what sometimes quickly, but more often slowly begins to happen is that we find ourselves moving away from the mindset of the crowd, moving away from the mindset of the prevailing culture, and toward putting on the mind of Christ.

-A mind that sees in all things the beating heart of the living presence of God.
+A mind that sees in all things the living presence of God.

-And in that seeing, comes to understand that no matter the hills or valleys of life, no matter the crooked paths or raging streams, we are all in God.

-And God is all in all!
+And in that seeing, comes to understand that no matter the hills or valleys of life, no matter the crooked paths or raging streams, that we are all in God and God is all in all!

-This is that glimmer, that brief intuition, of what is Really Real.
+This is a glimmer, a brief intuition, of what is Really Real.

-We needn't go far to discover it.

-We live in the very midst of it.
+We needn't go far to discover it - we live in the very midst of it.